Piercel2022/blog_app/README.md

 <!-- Features -->

 ### Key Feature <a name="key-features"></a>
-- Processing data in models
+- Testing models and validations

 <p align="right">(<a href="#readme-top">back to top</a>)</p>